1889 (20th April)

 Hitler sent party member Joseph Goebbels to Berlin to publicise the party and try to gain support.
 He had some success until Nazi stormtroopers beat up a pastor who had heckled Goebbels.
 As a result the party was banned in Berlin.

-The Berlin authorities lifted the ban on the Nazi Party.
-Hitler gave a rousing speech to about 5,000 supporters.
+The Berlin authorities lifted the ban on the Nazi Party and Hitler gave a rousing speech to about 5,000 supporters.

 1928 (20th May)